 Submissions due 11:59 pm Pacific Daylight Time (UTC-7), 14 June 2021

 The Third International Conference on Quantitative Ethnography (ICQE21) will provide an interdisciplinary forum for researchers to present work, learn new methodological techniques, and network with other scholars working in the new and growing field of quantitative ethnography (QE).

-Building on the tremendous success of ICQE19 and ICQE20, we encourage submissions of work from any discipline, which can include (but may not be limited to):
+Building on the success of ICQE21, we encourage work from any discipline, which can include (but is not limited to):